OliverLew/pulsar-pipeline/README.md

 **Note** that by default the pipeline will use all threads available.

-The commands below is equivalent to what happens under the hood step by step:
+The commands below are equivalent to what happens under the hood step by step:

 ```sh
 gfortran FVM.f90 -o FVM